Which of the 'Sandlot' kids are you?

 Everett Collection

 Play ball!
-As of this weekend, it’s been 25 years since the legendary day that Benny “The Jet” Rodriguez first leapt over a wall and looked the Beast in the eye — and all for one slobbery baseball.
+It’s been over 25 years since the legendary day that Benny “The Jet” Rodriguez first leapt over a wall and looked the Beast in the eye — and all for one slobbery baseball.

 The Sandlot first hit theaters on April 7, 1993.
 In the quarter-century since, David Mickey Evans’ baseball movie has become a classic, synonymous with warm summer nights and childhood nostalgia.
-In celebration of the coming-of-age comedy’s big anniversary, here’s a quiz to help you determine which of the Sandlot boys you are.
+In celebration of the coming-of-age comedy’s big anniversary — and its upcoming prequel — here’s a quiz to help you determine which of the Sandlot boys you are.
 You’re killing us if you don’t take it.

 Comments